team113/messenger/CONTRIBUTING.md

 ### Documentation

 __DO__ document your code.
-Documentation must follow [Effective Dart] official recommendations with the following exceptions:
+Documentation must follow [Effective Dart] official recommendations with the following exception:
-- prefer omitting leading `A`, `An` or `The` article as it is mostly meaningless.
+- prefer omitting leading `A`, `An` or `The` article, as it is mostly meaningless.

 ### Prefer code blocks over arrow functions